 People who are at high risk for lung cancer can significantly improve their chances of surviving the disease if it is detected in its earliest stages.
-By making an appointment with the Nurse Navigator to have a low-dose-radiation computerized tomography (LDCT) scan, survival rate may improve through earlier detection, accurate diagnosis, accurate localization and curative therapy.
+By making an appointment to have a low-dose-radiation computerized tomography (LDCT) scan, survival rate may improve through earlier detection, accurate diagnosis, accurate localization and curative therapy.

 Designated Lung Cancer Screening Center

 Manatee Memorial Hospital has been designated a Lung Cancer Screening Center by the American College of Radiology (ACR).
 The ACR Lung Cancer Screening Center designation is a voluntary program that recognizes facilities that have committed to practice safe, effective diagnostic care for individuals at the highest risk for lung cancer.

 Screening Center of Excellence by the Lung Cancer Alliance